CD-Xbow/little-annie/README.md

 ### UPDATE - Little Annie Stands Alone.

 Little Annie can now run out of the browser.
 Well, not really, it uses the Webview2 Chromium browser gadget and a wrapper coded in PureBasic 6.
 She seems to be happy with it.
 There is a Little-Annie.exe and WebView2Loader.dll which must all be in the same folder as the web stuff for it to work, just as in the repo.
+The wrapper uses Webview2 https://www.purebasic.fr/english/viewtopic.php?t=75898 and Purebasic 6

 Windows 11 and 10 should run the exe alright as they should have werview2 built in, if not you can get it from here https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH

+Little Annie can now run:
+- served
+- locally in your browser
+- standalone, at least in the Windows world.

 ## Share and Enjoy!